ianfnelson/blog.iannelson.uk/content/posts/2008-11-11-12-reasons-why-i-love-unit-tests.md

 **1. I know that my code works.**

 Let’s get the obvious one out of the way first.
-If I take the time to write unit tests for my code, then I know that the code &#8220;works&#8221; (i.e. that it behaves as I intended, or hopefully as the specification requested).
+If I take the time to write unit tests for my code, then I know that the code “works” (i.e. that it behaves as I intended, or hopefully as the specification requested).
 Any time I want to check that my code works, I can do so with a few clicks.
 The confidence and feeling of well-being that this brings can’t be underestimated.
 If you don’t have unit tests, how do you know that your code works?

 **2. I know when I’m finished.**